John-Dig/PierresSweetAndSavory.Solution/README.md

 ## Known Bugs
 There is some extra code for future expandability.
 I wanted to have an extra page that displayed all of the creations of your logged in user.
 There also could be better security and the authorization could be better.
-I spent some time exploring extra features like seeding data and seeding an admin.
+The formatting isn't perfect, a few spaces here and there that don't need to be.

 #### License
 ##### [MIT](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt)